Harry-027/DocuMind/README.md

 # DocuMind (RAG based desktop app)

-Turn your documents into dynamic knowledge sources with Documind!
+Turn your documents into dynamic knowledge sources with DocuMind!
 Simply upload a document (currently supports only pdf format), ask questions, and get instant, accurate responses.
 Powered by advanced Retrieval-Augmented Generation (RAG) technology, DocuMind understands the content and provides clear and insightful answers.
-Whether it’s contracts, research papers, reports, or technical manuals — Documind helps you access information in seconds.
+Whether it’s contracts, research papers, reports, or technical manuals — DocuMind helps you access information in seconds.

 ---